snishizawa/libretto/README.md

 # libretto
 ## Introduction
 An open cell library characterizer.
-Current version support timing characterization of combinational cells and sequential cells.
+Current version support timing characterization and power characterization of combinational cells and sequential cells.

-Support for power characterization is TBA.

 ## How to use
 Prepare .cmd file